pusalabhuvansaikrishna/Docker-Notes/README.md

 20) docker run -d --name < name > < Imagename/id > -> This will create, run the container, not logs you in
 21) docker kill < containername > -> Forecelly shutting down the container
 22) docker network ls -> lists the Networks in docker
+23) docker network create <networkname> -> Will Create a network of mentionedname, Bridge bydefault
+24) docker run -it --name < name > --net <networkname> -> this will create a container in the mentioned network
-23) docker run --name < name > -p < Hostport : Containerport > < image > -> this will create and run the docker container and route the traffic from outside to 8080 port of Hostmachine to 80 port of container
+25) docker run --name < name > -p < Hostport : Containerport > < image > -> this will create and run the docker container and route the traffic from outside to 8080 port of Hostmachine to 80 port of container
-24) docker inspect network < network type >
+26) docker inspect network < network type >
-25) docker run -d --name < containername > --net < networktype > < imagename > -> By default when container created will be a prt of the bridge network (Which means, it will be a part of the default vnet that docker engine uses internally), other than that if you want to try another kind of networking, this is the command.
+27) docker run -d --name < containername > --net < networktype > < imagename > -> By default when container created will be a prt of the bridge network (Which means, it will be a part of the default vnet that docker engine uses internally), other than that if you want to try another kind of networking, this is the command.
-26) docker build -t <imagename> . -  will build the docker image from the dockerfile
+28) docker build -t <imagename> . -  will build the docker image from the dockerfile
-27) docker volumne ls -> Lists the volumes which are used by Dockerimage
+29) docker volumne ls -> Lists the volumes which are used by Dockerimage
-28) docker volume rm <volumeid> - Will delete the mentioned volumne
+30) docker volume rm <volumeid> - Will delete the mentioned volumne
-29) docker prune -  will delete the unattached/ unused volumes in docker
+31) docker prune -  will delete the unattached/ unused volumes in docker
-30) docker volume create < volumename > - will create a new volume of name volumename
+32) docker volume create < volumename > - will create a new volume of name volumename
-31) docker run -it --name < container name > --mount source=< volumne name >,destination= <path inside the Container> <imagename> -> This will create the container and mount specific path to the container.
+33) docker run -it --name < container name > --mount source=< volumne name >,destination= <path inside the Container> <imagename> -> This will create the container and mount specific path to the container.
-32) docker run -it --volumes-from <source machine> --name < new container name > < imagename > bash -> This will create the container with the already attached volume.
+34) docker run -it --volumes-from <source machine> --name < new container name > < imagename > bash -> This will create the container with the already attached volume.

 # Dockerfile Commands